 Horse riding is the ultimate definition of fun.
 Sitting on a horse’s back brings with it a certain freedom that words can’t sufficiently explain.
-Thanks to horse rentals, you do not have to break the bank to ride a horse.
+Thanks to horse rentals, you can rent a horse for a day so you do not have to break the bank to ride a horse.
 They provide affordable ways to experience the joy that these gracious animals offer.

 Where Can You Rent a Horse for a Day?

-If you want to rent a horse for a day, your best luck lies with the commercial trail rides.
+If you want to rent a horse for a day, your best luck lies with the commercial trail ride companies.
 But equine training facilities specializing in show jumping or dressage and private horse owners may also rent their horses.

 You, however, will be required to sign a waiver of liability before the horse can be handed over to you.
 It’s also essential that you call ahead if your kids will accompany you.
 Some stables have different policies for children that spell out whether they are allowed to ride and at what age.